 Note: A dog in distress is defined as excessively panting or drooling; the dog’s tongue has turned a dark purple or grey which indicates the dog’s internal temperature has risen to a dangerous degree; the dog is behaving frantically – pawing at the window, or trying to stick its nose out; loss of bowels; lethargic and unresponsive behavior.

 It is mandatory for every dog, over 4 months old, to be licensed yearly, and to wear the tag on their collar.
 The licences are valid for the calendar year from January to December.
 Dog licence fees offset the costs of animal control and provide an accurate form of identification.
-Licences can be purchased at City Hall, 200 Craig Street (T: 250-746-6126), or Coastal Animal Control Services of BC Ltd., 2202 Herd Road (T: 250-748-3395).
-Please complete the Dog Licence Application Form.
+Licences can be purchased at City Hall, 200 Craig Street (T: 250-746-6126), Coastal Animal Control Services of BC Ltd., 2202 Herd Road (T: 250-748-3395), or online.

 The City provides an area where dog owners may exercise their dogs off-leash.
 The off-leash dog park is located at Rotary Park.

 No person may keep, or allow to be kept on any Property, more than 6 Companion Animals, including not more than 3 Dogs over the age of 8 weeks and not more than 5 Cats over the age of 12 weeks, excluding Guide Animals.